Koenkk/zigbee2mqtt.io/docs/devices/SPLZB-141.md

 * `energy_precision`: Number of digits after decimal point for energy, takes into effect on next report of device.
 This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `ac_frequency_calibration`: Calibrates the ac_frequency value (absolute offset), takes into effect on next report of device.
+The value must be a number.

 * `state_action`: State actions will also be published as 'action' when true (default false).
 The value must be `true` or `false`